alvinewamalwa/security-operations-lab/README.md

 ## Security Labs

-This section contains practical cybersecurity labs performed in controlled environments covering reconnaissance, exploitation simulation, defensive analysis etc
+This section contains practical cybersecurity labs with screenshots to make them easier to understand.
+The labs are performed in controlled environments covering reconnaissance, exploitation simulation, defensive analysis, automation of scans, SET etc

-### Passive Reconnaissance (OSINT)

-### Active Reconnaissance

-### Social Engineering and Browser Exploitation
-- Social Engineering Toolkit (SET)
-- Credential harvesting via cloned websites
-- Infectious media simulation
-- BeEF browser exploitation framework
-- etc.

----

 ## Python Projects